survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 /*eslint-env node, mocha */
 ```

 Global configuration is possible as well.
-In this case, you can use `env` key like this:
+In this case, you can use `env` key:

 **.eslintrc.js**